evilthrone/library_db/README.md

 # library_db

-Проект на Spring Boot для работы с базами данных. Приложение реализует простую библиотечную систему и показывает работу с двумя СУБД: PostgreSQL и MySQL.
+A Spring Boot project for working with databases.
+The application implements a simple library system and shows work with two databases: PostgreSQL and MySQL.

-## Что реализовано
+## What is implemented

-- регистрация читателей;
+- register readers;
-- добавление книг, авторов и издательств;
+- adding books, authors, and publishing houses;
-- поиск книг по одному параметру;
+- search for books by one parameter;
-- поиск по двум связанным параметрам;
+- search by two related parameters;
-- агрегирующие отчеты по жанрам и должникам;
+- aggregating reports on genres and debtors;
-- выбор базы данных в интерфейсе:
+- database selection in the interface:
 - PostgreSQL;
 - MySQL;
-  - PostgreSQL + MySQL для операций добавления;
+- PostgreSQL + MySQL for addition operations;
-- отдельные JDBC-подключения к PostgreSQL и MySQL;
+- separate JDBC connections to PostgreSQL and MySQL;
-- серверная валидация форм и обработка типовых ошибок ввода.
+- server-side validation of forms and processing of typical input errors.

-## Стек
+## Stack

 - Java 21
 - Spring Boot 4